-As a result of the Federal Government's Healthcare reform bill, beginning January 1, 2013 the maximum amount you can elect for unreimbursed medical will be capped at $2,650
+As a result of the Federal Government's Healthcare reform bill, beginning January 1, 2013 the IRS determines the maximum amount you can elect for unreimbursed medical.
+The current IRS medical limit is $3,050.
+Please check with your Employer for your set limit.

 Coverage for Dependents up to Age 26